Noel Redding: Background

 Redding was born at the Royal Victoria Hospital in Folkestone, Kent, to Bromley-born Margaret (née Berggren) and Horace Albert Redding.
 He grew up on Cliff Road, Seabrook, where his mother ran a guest house, with his Swedish-born grandmother, his brother Anthony, and his sister Vicki.
 He attended St Leonards Primary school in Hythe, and the Harvey Grammar School in Folkestone.
 At the age of nine he played violin at school, and then mandolin and guitar.
 His first public appearances were at the Hythe Youth Club, and at his school.

-At 17 Redding became a professional musician and toured clubs in Scotland and Germany with Neil Landon and the Burnettes (formed in late 1962) and the Loving Kind (formed in November 1965).
+At 17, Redding became a professional musician and toured clubs in Scotland and Germany with Neil Landon and the Burnettes (formed in late 1962) and the Loving Kind (formed in November 1965).
 In addition, the Lonely Ones reunited in September 1964, and Redding remained with them a year before taking his leave.

 The Jimi Hendrix Experience

 Upon his arrival in England in September 1966, Jimi Hendrix and his producer/manager Chas Chandler set about finding backing musicians.
 Although Redding had played guitar up to that point, he switched to bass guitar and became the second member of the Jimi Hendrix Experience, followed shortly by drummer Mitch Mitchell, to form a power trio.
 With the group, he recorded three landmark albums: Are You Experienced, Axis: Bold as Love, and Electric Ladyland.
 Redding also wrote and sang lead on two songs, "Little Miss Strange" and "She's So Fine".
 His playing style was distinguished by the use of a pick, a mid-range "trebly" sound, and in later years the use of fuzz and distortion effects through overdriven Sunn amps.
-For the bass line in "Red House", Redding played the bass strings on a normal six-string guitar.
+For the bass line in "Red House" (take used on Smash Hits), Redding was recorded playing on a normal six-string guitar.